danielbodnar/awesome-stars/README.md

 - [saber-notes/saber](https://github.com/saber-notes/saber) - The cross-platform open-source app built for handwriting
 - [glushchenko/fsnotes](https://github.com/glushchenko/fsnotes) - Notes manager for macOS/iOS
 - [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
-- [woelper/oculante](https://github.com/woelper/oculante) - A fast and simple image viewer / editor for many opering systems
+- [woelper/oculante](https://github.com/woelper/oculante) - A fast and simple image viewer / editor for many operating systems
 - [sschmid/bee](https://github.com/sschmid/bee) - 🐝 bee - plugin-based bash automation
 - [kdabir/has](https://github.com/kdabir/has) - ✅ checks presence of various command line tools and their versions on the path
 - [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS and Linux VMs on Apple Silicon to use in CI and other automations